xXCrash2BomberXx/TinyChat/README.md

 **NPM Method:**

 - **Building:** Run `npm run build` which will install `tsc` locally and build the main website.
 After running the command once, the project can then be rebuilt with `npx tsc` which will compile the TypeScript files for usage.
-Alternatively, `npm run build` can be used to rebuild the main website. `tsc` can also be manually installed with `npm install -g typescript` and `npm install -g tsc` to remove the need to use `npx`.
+Alternatively, `npm run build` can be used to rebuild the main website. `tsc` can also be manually installed with `npm install -g typescript` to remove the need to use `npx`.

 - **Testing:** Run `npm run test` which will install `tsc` locally, build both the main website and the testing backend, and run the testing backend.
 Modifications to the main website can be recompiled with `npx tsc` and modifications to the testing backend can be recompiled with `npx tsc -p test.tsconfig.json`.
 Alternatively, `npm run test` can be used to rebuild both the main website and testing backend.

 **TSC Method:**

-- **Building:** If `tsc` has already been installed through either `npm` with the `-g` flag or through other methods, compiling is as simple as running `tsc` to build the main website.
+- **Building:** If `tsc` has already been installed through either `npm install -g typescript` or through other methods, compiling is as simple as running `tsc` to build the main website.
 The project can then be rebuilt with `tsc` again.

 - **Testing:** Testing cannot be done without `npm` installed.